gotoplanb/pester/README.md

 ### Automatically

-This `pester.yml` workflow will run every 30 minutes.
+This `pester.yml` workflow will run every hour at the half hour.

 ### Manually